Funding and support

 To comply with HM Custom and Excise rules, the following criteria must be satisfied: The student must be in receipt of continuous music lessons from Surrey Arts The student must be a full-time student The instrument must be appropriate to the student's needs and ability The instrument must be portable The instrument must change hands on Surrey Arts premises

 This scheme is non-profit making and offered by Surrey Arts as a service.

 The Alan Young Award for the best young musician in Surrey - Apply now for up to £2000

 Awards for Young Musicians believes that all talented young people deserve the chance to progresss in their music making.
-They are awarding £100,000 in grants in 2016 to exceptional young instrumentalists in need of support.
+They are awarding £100,000 in grants to exceptional young instrumentalists in need of support.